MCFNAlerts/MCFNAlerts/README.md

 __pycache__/

-Sending Logic (Bulk BCC)
+## Email Sending Logic (Bulk BCC)

-Gmail allows 500 total recipients per message
+- Gmail allows a maximum of 500 total recipients per message
-One "To" address (the sender) + 499 BCC recipients Subscribers are split into batches of 499
+- The system sends one "To" address (the sender)
-Each batch is sent in a single Gmail API call
-A mailing list of ~1400 subscribers requires 3 batches
+- Up to 499 subscribers are placed in BCC

+If more than 499 subscribers exist, the list is automatically split into batches.
+For example, 1,400 subscribers results in three separate batched emails.

-Transfer of Repository Ownership
+## Transfer of Repository Ownership

-MCFN must re-create all GitHub Secrets (secrets do NOT transfer) MCFN must generate new Google credentials (OAuth + service account)
+When transferring ownership to MCFN:

+- GitHub Secrets must be recreated by MCFN because secrets do not transfer
+- New Google credentials must be generated (OAuth2 and Service Account)
+- The service account must be given access to the subscriber Google Sheet

+Once configured, the system runs entirely without manual maintenance.

-What the Code Does
+## What the Code Does

-Downloads contribution and expenditure reports daily Filters transactions based on thresholds
+- Downloads daily contribution and expenditure data
+- Filters records above required reporting thresholds
-Generates structured JSON output
+- Produces a structured JSON output
-Formats a modern HTML email report
+- Formats a professional HTML email summary
-Reads subscriber emails from live Google Sheets
+- Retrieves subscriber emails from Google Sheets
-Sends email alerts in compliant bulk batches
-Runs automatically with no manual intervention
+- Sends the report via the Gmail API
+- Runs automatically through GitHub Actions every day

-System Ready
+## System Ready

-Once secrets are configured and OAuth is completed by MCFN, the system runs fully autonomously through GitHub Actions and requires no additional maintenance.
+Once GitHub Secrets and Google credentials are correctly configured by MCFN, the system becomes fully automated and requires no ongoing intervention.